prabhrajsingh/MINOR-2-Image-Caption-Generator/README.md

     Prepare the Training Data using the Pre-processed Images and Captions

-Prepare Captions
+**Prepare Captions**
 Each caption consists of an English sentence.
 To prepare this for training, we perform the following steps on each sentence:

-Clean it by converting all words to lower case and removing punctuation, words with numbers and short words with a single character.
+**Clean** it by converting all words to lower case and removing punctuation, words with numbers and short words with a single character.

-Add ‘<startseq>’ and ‘<endseq>’ tokens at the beginning and end of the sentence.
+**Add** ‘<startseq>’ and ‘<endseq>’ tokens at the beginning and end of the sentence.

-Tokenize the sentence by mapping each word to a numeric word ID.
+**Tokenize** the sentence by mapping each word to a numeric word ID.
 It does this by building a vocabulary of all the words that occur in the set of captions.

-Extend each sentence to the same length by appending padding tokens.
+**Extend** each sentence to the same length by appending padding tokens.
 This is needed because the model expects every data sample to have the same fixed length.

+**Image Caption Model with Attention**
+The model consists of four logical components:

+**Encoder**: since the image encoding has already been done by the pre-trained Inception model, the Encoder here is very simple.
+It consists of a Linear layer that takes the pre-encoded image features and passes them on to the Decoder.

+**Sequence Decoder**: this is a recurrent network built with GRUs.
+The captions are passed in as the input after first going through an Embedding layer.

+**Attention**: as the Decoder generates each word of the output sequence, the Attention module helps it to focus on the most relevant part of the image for generating that word.

+**Sentence Generator**: this module consists of a couple of Linear layers.
+It takes the output from the Decoder and produces a probability for each word from the vocabulary, for each position in the predicted sequence.